getclump/clump/STITCH.md

 If ```tracksService.fetch``` matches the ```run``` signature, the ```SeqGroup``` implementation is straightforward.
 If that isn't the case, the user must implement the input/output transformations.

-Clump has some built-in transformations to ease some common use cases.
+Clump has built-in transformations to ease some common use cases.

-If the fetch function returns a collection, it is possible to define a ```keyExtractor``` function to determine which is the input key for each output:
+If the fetch function returns a collection, it is possible to define a ```keyExtractor``` function to determine which one is the input key for each output:

 ```scala
 val fetch: (List[Id]) => Future[List[Track]] = tracksService.fetch _
 val tracksSource = Clump.source(fetch)(_.trackId)
 ```

-Some services can return a ```Map[Input, Output]```, it is possible to use them directly with ```Clump.sourceFrom```:
+Some services can return a ```Map[Input, Output]```.
+It is possible to use them directly with ```Clump.sourceFrom```:

 ```scala
 val fetch: (List[Id]) => Future[Map[Id, User]] = usersService.fetch _